Little Free Library FAQs

 Small incidents of vandalism are common.
 Things like having a guest book stolen or a few books damaged are going to happen at one point or another.
 Bigger problems, like having all of your books “stolen” or your entire library damaged, are much less common.
 In our annual survey of Little Free Library stewards, more than 80% of stewards report never dealing with significant vandalism.

-If you are anxious, put the Library in a highly visible spot.
+If you are anxious, put the library in a highly visible spot.
 Don’t put it in a public park where no one will see if someone vandalizes it.
 Rather, install it in the front yard of a home beneath a bright light.
 Consider installing the library on a mobile platform so that you can wheel it closer to your home or indoors at night.
 Have many people using it and looking out for it.
 If something does happen, alert the local authorities and tell all of your friends and neighbors what has happened.
 Ask for help.
 If you’re a registered steward, join the private Facebook group of your fellow stewards and ask for advice.
 Check out our blog for more information and examples of how stewards have handled vandalism.

 There is no “right time” to register and purchase a charter sign.
 If you know you are going to build your own library, then we recommend registering right away.
 That way, you will have your charter sign ahead of time.
 You can add it to your library whenever you are ready.
 Remember, libraries purchased through our website automatically include a charter sign.